 East Iceland is definitely the right place for that.
 This is the home of the Icelandic elf queen herself.
 Not only will you visit elf churches and troll caves, but you might glimpse East Iceland’s very own ‘Nessie’ in Lagarfljót lake.
 Walter Mitty has become a legend here too – the film was partly shot in the East Fjords.

 You’ll believe in elves after you’ve visited!
 Folklore is a rich and intriguing part of East Iceland’s culture, but there are also plenty of ways to mix fact with fiction.
 The East has an extraordinary seafaring history, which you can explore in several outstanding museums.
 Being one of the oldest parts of the country, its geology is also riveting.
 Gemstone hunters have been coming here for ages.

 You get those too.
 Actually, East Iceland provides an irresistible ‘back door’ to the country’s interior – a spectacular 4WD route that climbs into the volcanic Highlands before traversing vast ash fields and lava flows to reach the frozen snout of the mighty Vatnajökull icecap.
 It’s a day trip not to be missed.

 So, basically you’re saying I should forget the west and head to East Iceland instead?

-There’s limited availability on the new direct flights, so you should book now if you want to get straight to the heart of East Iceland this summer.
 If you’ve previously visited other parts of Iceland, the East will open your eyes to a whole new range of landscapes and experiences.
 If you’re contemplating your first visit to Iceland, be warned that it’s a highly addictive destination – once you’ve fallen for the East, you’ll probably want to head next to the West.
 Still undecided?
-Then do both.
-Fly direct to East Iceland, explore the region, then hop over to the West on a special domestic flight.
+Then do both incorporating north and south too of course.